Bernie Sanders’ Rise Contrasted With Coronavirus Spread In CNN Segment

 “In fact, nearly every poll taken in February found Biden to have a sizable lead on his fellow candidates,” Vox reported.

-Despite the likelihood of a Biden victory, it’s not guaranteed.
-As The Inquisitr previously reported, FiveThirtyEight’s Geoffrey Skelley noted that Biden hasn’t invested much campaign resources in Super Tuesday states compared to Sanders, who has spent a significant amount of resources in such areas.
+Despite the likelihood of a Biden victory in South Carolina, it’s not guaranteed.
+As The Inquisitr previously reported, FiveThirtyEight’s Geoffrey Skelley noted that Biden hasn’t invested much campaign resources in Super Tuesday states compared to Sanders, who has spent a significant amount of resources in these crucial areas.